 Without doubt the daddy of big mountain shells, the Rush is so light and packable that it’s great for ski touring and splitboarding use too – especially if your primary aim is powder.
 Arc’teryx have updated both the fabric and fit for this winter.
 The fabric used is now a Gore Pro 80 denier uber fabric that Arc’ use on top end garments throughout the line to great effect.
 It’s waterproof, breathable and very durable.

 The new fit is considerably longer and roomier which looks and feels way better.
 There’s also plenty of room for layering underneath too.
 Construction is amazing, as you’d expect.
-Keep an eye out for a full Arc’teryx Rush Jacket review coming later this winter.
+Review of the Arc’teryx Rush Jacket here.

 Burton [ak] Freebird Jacket